Iron River in Iron County, Michigan — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Parks & Recreational Areas • Roads & Vehicles.
 In addition, it is included in the Michigan Historical Commission series list.
 A significant historical year for this entry is 1918.

 Location.
 46° 6.402′ N, 88° 32.784′ W. Marker is in Iron River, Michigan, in Iron County.
-Marker can be reached from U.S. 2.
+It can be reached from U.S. 2.
 Marker is located in a U.S. Hwy 2 rest area approximately 4 miles east of Iron River, on the north side of the highway.
 Touch for map.
 Marker is in this post office area: Iron River MI 49935, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Larson Park (here, next to this marker); The Beechwood Cabin (approx. 4.6 miles away); Brule Homestead Cabin (approx. 4.6 miles away); The Puotinen Barn (approx. 4.7 miles away); The Finnish Sauna (approx. 4.7 miles away); The Sunset Lake Home (approx. 4.7 miles away); Sharrard Logging Camp (approx. 4.7 miles away); Iron County Homestead Complex (approx. 4.7 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Larson Park (here, next to this marker); The Beechwood Cabin (approx. 4.6 miles away); Brule Homestead Cabin (approx. 4.6 miles away); The Puotinen Barn (approx. 4.7 miles away); The Finnish Sauna (approx. 4.7 miles away); The Sunset Lake Home (approx. 4.7 miles away); Sharrard Logging Camp (approx. 4.7 miles away); Iron County Homestead Complex (approx. 4.7 miles away).